top of page

 patricia@latinoheritage.us

-• Latinos in Heritage Conservation (LHC) is committed to supporting a strong, national movement for Latinx heritage preservation.
-To further this mission, we are excited to introduce the first-of-its-kind grant program exclusively dedicated to funding Latinx heritage and historic preservation projects.
-With $600,000 in annual funding, this groundbreaking initiative is designed to empower grassroots, Latinx-focused nonprofit organizations and community groups working tirelessly to protect and uplift Latinx history and cultural contributions across the United States.
+Latinos in Heritage Conservation (LHC) is committed to supporting a strong, national movement for Latinx heritage preservation.
+To further this mission, we offer the Nuestra Herencia Grant Program, which is exclusively dedicated to funding Latinx heritage and historic preservation projects.
+With $600,000 in annual funding, this initiative empowers grassroots, Latinx-focused nonprofit organizations and community groups working to protect and uplift Latinx history and cultural contributions across the United States.

 Through this inclusive, equity-centered grant program, LHC is committed to elevating a diverse range of projects by prioritizing organizations and communities historically left out of traditional funding opportunities.
 To ensure greater accessibility, we provide resources like Spanish-language application materials and personalized support so that our stories and legacies can endure for future generations.